turbolent/embergraph/src/resources/deployment/vagrant/samples/VirtualBox/README.txt

 ---------------

 Vagrantfile.tomcat - Creates aa VirtualBox instance (Ubuntu 12.04 by default) and installs
-                     Tomcat 7 and deploys the Bigdata WAR file as a service.
+                     Tomcat 7 and deploys the Embergraph WAR file as a service.

-Vagrantfile.tomcat.build-from-svn - Like Vagrantfile.tomcat but the Bigdata WAR
+Vagrantfile.tomcat.build-from-svn - Like Vagrantfile.tomcat but the Embergraph WAR
                      file will be built from a specified subversion repository branch.

 Vagrantfile.nss - Creates an VirtualBox instance (Ubuntu 12.04 by default) and installs
-                     and starts a Bigdata NanoSparqlServer (NSS) Jetty server instance.
+                     and starts a Embergraph NanoSparqlServer (NSS) Jetty server instance.

-Vagrantfile.nss.build-from-svn - Like Vagrantfile.nss but the Bigdata NSS server
+Vagrantfile.nss.build-from-svn - Like Vagrantfile.nss but the Embergraph NSS server
                      will be built from a specified subversion repository branch.